joshbegley/nyt-latest/previous.md

 `Officials are investigating similar attacks across Europe, all claimed by a shadowy Islamist group that may be using low-cost, unsophisticated methods to sow fear in Jewish communities.`\
 https://www.nytimes.com/2026/04/30/world/europe/european-antisemitism-hybrid-warfare.html

-**Israel Intercepts Aid Flotilla Headed to Gaza**\
+**Israel Intercepts Aid Flotilla Aiming to Breach Naval Blockade of Gaza**\
-`Activists said the Israeli military boarded and disabled their boats in international waters near Greece.`\
+`Activists said the Israeli military boarded and disabled boats carrying humanitarian assistance to the territory in international waters near Greece.`\
 https://www.nytimes.com/2026/04/30/world/middleeast/israel-gaza-aid-flotilla.html

 **There’s a 900-Year-Old Answer to Our Most Modern Problem**\